 I was born in 1985 in New York, USA and brought up in Feldafing, Germany.
 I consider both countries my home and have lived on and off throughout my personal and professional life in Bavaria, California and New York.
-I am a mother of a boy and love to travel the world with my Scottish husband.
+I am a mother of two children and love to travel the world with my Scottish husband.
 Having so many cultural influences shaped me to become an open-minded and non-judgmental therapist.
 I became curious in how our culture and environment and consequent struggles affect emotional and mental health.

 My educational background includes a Master of Arts in School Psychology from the University of Eichstätt-Ingolstadt and a Master of Science in Clinical Mental Health Counseling from the University of Wyoming.
 These degrees enable me to provide a wide array of services, such as diagnostics, clinical psychotherapy and psychological counseling.
 In Germany, I work as a psychologist (Dipl.
 Psychologin) and psychotherapist according to the “Heilpraktikergesetz”.